Jesus Healing at the Pool of Bethesda

 - The placebo effect added to the fact that the person who could move quickly enough to be the first one in was probably often not very sick to begin with.

-In the case of John 5:4, the apparent inconsistency with the character of God is resolved by investigating the authenticity of the passage in question.
+In the case of John 5:4, the apparent inconsistency with the character of God is resolved by simply investigating the authenticity of the passage in question and then any concerns from this story over the character of god are cleared up.

 January 27, 2016 @ 4:21 am